WB govt will soon start free ambulance service for road accident victims: Official | Business

 There will be two types of ambulances basic life support ambulances and the advance life support ambulances, he said, adding that a toll free number will be given.
 The Health department is in talks with the Public Works Department (PWD), police and the transport department, he said.

 "The police and the transport department have been asked to provide details of the accident prone areas in the state depending on which the PWD department will be preparing a map on the accident prone zones here for this kind of ambulance services," he said.
-The map 'Trauma care ambulance mappings' besides having markings of the accident prone zones will be pinning on the nearby hospitals.
+The map 'Trauma care ambulance mappings' will be having markings of the accident prone zones and nearby hospitals.

 The health department is also mulling the option of hiring ambulances from private operators, he said.
 "This will help us in cutting down in the budget," the official said.